 Content streaming is at an all-time high amidst the lockdown.
 By 2024, Over-the-top (OTT) media revenue is predicted to touch $158.84B that’s more than double the $67.8B revenue that was generated in 2018.
-The number of OTT service users in the United States is expected to reach 198 million by 2021.
+The number of OTT service users in the United States has reached around 198 million by 2021.
 Netflix, Google LLC, LINE Corporation, Facebook, Amazon Web Services, Apple Inc. Kakapo Corp, Hulu, LLC are among the top players.

 Let’s take a look at the demand and supply impact given the evolving industry landscape.
 The demand side takes into account the behavioral patterns of the audience while the supply side adopts tech innovations to differentiate their service and content portfolio